 Tioga CountyCountywide Reassessment

-Tioga County will be undergoing a countywide reassessment to equalize property values, effective January 1, 2024.
+Tioga County has completed a countywide reassessment to equalize property values, effective for January 1, 2024.

 What is a reassessment?